 Morehead Planetarium and Science Center

 Recognized as Southeast’s oldest planetarium and the first to be on a college campus in the US, Morehead Planetarium and Science Center boasts of its historic contributions to science since its establishment in 1949.
-It offers valuable lessons about astronomy and earth science, with various interactive exhibits for people of all ages.
+It offers valuable astronomy and earth science lessons, with various interactive exhibits for people of all ages.

 Visit the planetarium to watch space exploration shows, attend fun science festivals, and watch futuristic exhibits that show the wonders of science.
 They also have youth and family programs, both virtual and live, that’ll make for a great family bonding experience that’s both recreational and educational.